 Restricted cash consists of a collateral account for a corporate credit card program.
+The program was discontinued in 2018 and the collateral was released and the account was closed.

 Fixed Assets

 Fixed assets are recorded at cost at the date of purchase.
 Depreciation and amortization is recorded on assets in service using the straight-line method over the estimated useful lives of the assets, as follows: